 Most organizations struggle to implement a consolidated identity management system that is easy for end users to navigate.
-However, soon, new identity management tools will improve an outdated market.
+However, soon, identity management tools will improve an outdated market.

 Although identity and access management (IAM) products have been around for some time, many are ill-equipped to handle an influx of device diversity, user access methods and application variety.
 Further, many organizations implement little or no upgrades to already installed systems.
-Fortunately, new methodologies are on the horizon -- although it will take several years for them to fully play out.
+Fortunately, methodologies are on the horizon -- although it will take several years for them to fully play out.

 The current identity management market

 Currently, most companies use username and password credentials determine corporate access, but these methods are often susceptible to phishing and other attacks.
 A number of companies, particularly in high-security industries, such as finance, government and healthcare, use additional multifactor authentication tools, such as RSA SecurID, which significantly enhance the level of security and limits credential theft.
 However, most end users find these tools cumbersome, and they often push back on their use.

 identity management tools that use biometrics for fingerprint, facial or voice recognition are now on the market, but security for these methods is questionable for high-security environments.
 Biometric systems need to store comparison data, which can be hacked.

 Some advanced biometrics systems, like on the iPhone X, add security to otherwise rudimentary capabilities.
 Adding security measures, such as facial recognition, is a good step, but there needs to be much more.